English translation

 SORPA bags plastics that are returned for recycling.
 The plastic materials are sent to Sweden, where the material is either recycled or incinerated for energy production.
 A large proportion of plastics can be recycled and incineration for energy production is a more optimal alternative to landfills in cases where recycling is not feasible.

 Only clean plastic goes into the green bin, both soft and hard plastics.
-Soft plastics include plastic bags, film, and bubble wrap.
-Hard plastics include plastic trays and other plastic containers of various kinds for cleaning products and food products, as well as foam plastic and smaller parts made of plastic.
+Flexible plastics include plastic bags, plastic film, and bubble wrap.
+Hard plastics include plastic trays and bottles and other plastic containers from cleaning agents and food products.

 Residents who choose to have recyclable plastics collected must order a green bin.